webportnoy/telegram_bot/README.md

 5. Edit test_bot.php, paste token and bot name
 6. Talk to your bot

+## New in version 1.2
+Inline Keyboards support and callbacks for inline buttons New in API supports
+1. answerCallbackQuery() method - Reaction of inline keyboard click
+2. deleteMessage() method - Deleting message
+3. editMessageText() method - Editing message
+New Bot functions
+1. callbackAnswer() method - Answer method on click for inline button
+2. callback_default() method - Default callback for inline button

 ## New in version 1.1
 1. sendAudio() method - sends audio file with audioplayer (20Mb max)
 2. HTTP proxy support.